wdebeaum/DeepSemLex/README.md

 See also [docs/README.html](docs/README.html), which is written in the context of TRIPS.
 For reference, `$TRIPS_BASE` is `trips/`, and in TRIPS the rest of this repository would live in `$TRIPS_BASE/src/DeepSemLex/`.

+Note that the `trips/src/config/lisp/defsystem/defsystem-3.6i/` directory contains a modified, non-standard, non-official version of MK:DEFSYSTEM 3.6i.
+See the comments near the top of `defsystem.lisp` in that directory for its copyright notice and license.